nf-core/tfactivity/README.md

 Each row represents a peak file.
 The `sample` column should contain a unique identifier for each peak file.
 The `peak_file` column should contain the path to the peak file.
 Peak files need to be in a format that is compatible with the `bed` format.
 Only the first three columns of the `bed` format are used.

-Second, create a design matrix for the expression data like this:
+Second, you need a raw count matrix (e.g. from [nf-core/rnaseq](https://nf-co.re/rnaseq)) with gene IDs as rows and samples as columns.
+You also need a design matrix that specifies the conditions of the samples in the count matrix.
+The design matrix should look as follows:

 `design_matrix.csv`: